-The Company may not be successful in its efforts to identify, discover or develop additional product candidates, including those based on its innovative ANKET technology.
+The Company may not be successful in its efforts to identify, discover or develop additional product candidates, including those based on its innovative ANKET® technology.

-The Company is seeking to develop a broad and innovative pipeline of product candidates in addition to monalizumab, lacutamab, avdoralimab, IPH5201 and IPH5301.
+The Company is seeking to develop a broad and innovative pipeline of product candidates in addition to monalizumab, lacutamab, avdoralimab, IPH5201, IPH5301 and IPH6101/SAR'579.
 The Company may not be successful in identifying additional product candidates for clinical development for a number of reasons.
 For example, its research methodology may be unsuccessful in identifying potential product candidates or the potential product candidates, the Company identifies may have harmful side effects, lack of efficacy or other characteristics that make them unmarketable or unlikely to receive regulatory approval.

-Moreover, some of its innovative pipeline of product candidates are based on its innovative ANKET platform which is not yet approved.
-The ANKET platform consists of two different formats, trispecific and tetraspecific antibodies.
-IPH6101, a trispecific antibody, which is the most advanced product candidate, is currently being investigated in a phase 1 clinical trial.
-Two other trispecific antibodies are currently in preclinical stage, one also in partnership with Sanofi (IPH64) and another under option with AstraZeneca (IPH62).
-The Company is also developing IPH65, a tetraspecific proprietary antibody, which is currently moving towards an Investigational New Drug application, or IND.
-Even if the Company aim at maintaining a diversified pipeline, the use of an innovative technology represents additional risks in the product candidate development.
+Moreover, some of its innovative pipeline of product candidates are based on its innovative ANKET® platform which is not yet approved.
+The ANKET® platform consists of two different formats, tri-specific and tetra-specific antibodies.
+IPH6101/SAR'579, in partnership with Sanofi, a tri-specific antibody, which is the most advanced product candidate, is currently being investigated in a Phase 1 clinical trial.
+Another tri-specific antibody also developed in partnership with Sanofi is currently in preclinical stage (IPH6401/SAR'514).
+Another multi-specific is also developed in partnership with Sanofi (IPH62).
+Moreover, the Company is developing IPH6501, a tetra-specific proprietary antibody, which is currently moving towards an Investigational New Drug application, or IND.
+Even if the Company aims at maintaining a diversified pipeline, the use of an innovative technology represents additional risks in the product candidate development.